Saskatoon Quakers

 The Saskatoon Quakers were a Canadian ice hockey team based in Saskatoon, Saskatchewan.
 The team played in various senior and minor professional hockey leagues from the 1930s to the 1970s.
 The Quakers represented Canada and won gold at the 1934 World Hockey Championships held in Milan, Italy.
 In 1952, they captured the President's Cup as Pacific Coast Hockey League champions.
+The team was named for its sponsor, the Quaker Oats Company.

 History

 Senior and minor professional

 The Quakers represented Canada in the 1934 World Ice Hockey Championships in Milan, Italy.
 The team won the gold medal, defeating the United States in the championship final, avenging Canada's loss to the US in the 1933 championship final.

 From 1937, the Quakers were based out of the 3,300-seat Saskatoon Arena in downtown Saskatoon.
 The Quakers were a founding member of the Western Canada Senior Hockey League (WCSHL) in 1945, where they were known their first two seasons as the Saskatoon Elks.
 They captured the WCSHL championship in 1950–51.
 The following season, the Quakers joined the Calgary Stampeders and Edmonton Flyers in turning professional as the WCSHL merged with the Pacific Coast Hockey League, which renamed itself the Western Hockey League in 1952.
 As a result of the merger, the Quakers lost their amateur status, becoming a minor-professional team.
 The Quakers succumbed, after five seasons in the WHL, to the increased costs of operating a minor-professional team.

 When the Quakers won the WCSHL 1950–51 championship, they became the western league's representative to the 1951 Alexander Cup for the national major ('open' to both amateur and professional leagues) senior ice hockey championship of Canada.
 They would lose to the Toronto St. Michaels Monarchs in the Alexander Cup's semi-finals.
 In 1952, they captured the President's Cup as Pacific Coast Hockey League champions.